gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

   - We need to rebuild the DataSphere **VIEWs** on top of SAP standard CDSViews structures.
 When we want to make enhancements, are we going to create the custom CDSView by referring to (copying) the SAP standard one?

-I think the 2nd approach **Tables (ODP/SLT)** is the best.
+I think the second approach **Tables (ODP/SLT)** is the best.
 The effort spent on remodeling is nearly the same as utilizing CDSViews.
 SLT can replicate the delta data changes of the tables in real-time.
 We can compare the reports in datasphere side-by-side with the BW system.

 ## 2.2 ODP/ODQ (SLT & CDS View)